vlad-d-markin/mks_preview_prusa/README.md

 It is not like it was really well tested, but it works with Prusa Slicer 2.5.2 and Flying Bear Ghost 6.

+And now with `rembg` inside, exe got really fat.
+Is replacing background with configurable solid color required - no. Will I add it - yes, just for fun.

 ## Usage

 ### Printer settings